KualiCo/cor-kinesis-nodejs/README.md

 }
 ```

-When it is an update, old_val and new_val will have a value:
+When it is an update, old_val and new_val will not be null:

 ```
 {